 Below, we have provided you with answers to some of the general Florida probate administration questions our attorneys have been asked by our clients.

 Yes, in almost all cases you will need a Florida Probate Lawyer.
 Except for “disposition without administration” (very small estates) and those estates in which the executor (personal representative) is the sole beneficiary, Florida law requires the assistance of an attorney.
 Even when an estate lawyer is not required, formal administration has so many technical rules and pitfalls that it can be very frustrating for the non-lawyer.
 Florida’s system is too complex for most personal representatives to follow without guidance, and the courts are not set up or staffed to provide probate legal assistance.
 In addition, judges in the state require probate documents to meet certain specifications and wording, the forms for which are not available online or even in most libraries.
 In other words, executors in Florida cannot count on the court clerk’s office to guide them through, as they might in some other states.

 Title insurance underwriters in Florida generally do not recognize a recorded will as sufficient to convey title, and for good reasons.
 First, there is no way for those title insurers to know that the recorded will was valid and was the final will of the deceased.
 Second, there are situations in which the property cannot pass according to the Will due to the nature of the property, estate creditors, or other reasons.
 There is one set of very specific circumstances where recording a foreign Will can pass title, but it requires a close look at the facts and the law.

 In many cases, yes, the estate could be administered.
-A missing heir is one who, although not on the record title, has inherited a portion of the title due to the death of an owner, but who cannot now be located.
+A missing heir is one who, although not shown on the title, has inherited a portion of the title due to the death of an owner, but who cannot now be located.
 Florida law has a useful provision under a formal probate administration which allows the personal representative to deposit the share of a missing heir into the registry of the court after the property has been sold.